I3NLi/UploadYourCV01/SimpleTest/README.md

    npm run dev
    ```

-3. Open your browser and navigate to the URL provided in the terminal (usually `http://localhost:3000`).
+3. Open your browser and navigate to the URL provided in the terminal.

 ---